Counting equilibria of large complex systems by instability index

 The average number of $\alpha$-stable equilibria, $\langle{\cal N}_{st}^{(\alpha)}\rangle$, and the density of the number of unstable directions, $\nu_N^{(a)}(\alpha)$, is evaluated along similar lines, for details see Supplemental Information. }

 \showmatmethods{}

-\acknow{We are indebted to J.-P. Bouchaud who encouraged two of us to look for another transition below $m_C=1$, and also to J. Grela, S. Sodin and O. Zeitouni for their constructive critique of earlier versions of this manuscript. }
+\acknow{ We are indebted to J.-P. Bouchaud who after reading \cite{FyoKhor2016} informally conjectured the existence of another transition below $m_C=1$ and encouraged two of us to investigate the stability index of equilibria as well as to look for the phase boundary $\tau=\tau_0(m)$ in the $(m, \tau)$ plane.
+Also, we thank J. Grela, S. Sodin and O. Zeitouni for their constructive critique of earlier versions of this manuscript. }

 \showacknow{}